-I won’t repeat the cliche again by saying location three times in a row.
+I won’t repeat the cliche by saying location three times in a row.
 The title was enough.
 Merely pointing out that there is such a cliche should hopefully be enough to make my first point: location is important.
 Yes, this seems obvious, but the fact is there are a lot of details that go into finding the perfect location that many companies might not be aware of.

 The first is the more obvious one of demographics.
-If the area you decide to set up your business in has no interest in your particular industry you’ll be hard pressed to generate business.
+If the area you decide to set up your business in has no interest in your particular industry, you’ll be hard pressed to generate business.
 You can have all the commercial printing done that you want, but if no one in the area wants your particular products, it won’t do you any good.

-Along with the demographics make sure that the population level will be able to support you as well.
+Along with the demographics, make sure that the population level will be able to support you as well.
 Don’t open a massive mall in a community that simply doesn’t have enough people in it to support.
 You have to be sure that the area you’re going to be doing business in has enough people to keep you going.

 Sure, this amounts to judging a book by its cover, but I know I’m not alone in doing it.
 Sometimes the building you go for might be cheap because it’s in an area that doesn’t have as much business or is run down for various reasons.
 The first impression people will have of your store is what it looks like, and if you look messy, people probably won’t even bother walking into the store.

 The location is an important decision, but if you know what you’re looking for, you won’t have anything to worry about.
-The physical location is always important but do keep in mind that your website URL is just as important.
+The physical location is always important, but keep in mind that your website URL is just as important.
 Building your location online is an ongoing process that will help bring in foot traffic to your physical location.